stevoland/grunticon-stylus/README.md

 grunticon has 2 required configuration properties: `src` and `dest`.
 Both need to be defined for grunticon to run.

 - `src`: path to your folder of svg files, relative to the grunt.js file.
 Perhaps something like `images/icons-source/`.
 - `dest`: path to the folder that grunticon will write to, relative to the grunt.js file.
 Ideally, this would be a folder that does not yet exist in your directory.
-Perhaps something like `css/icons-dist/`.
+Perhaps something like `stylus/icons/`.
+- `cssdest`: path to where your css files will be generated by Stylus

 These can be set in your grunt.js config file, under the name `grunticon`, like so:

 ```
 	grunticon: {
-      src: "css/dist/icons/",
+      src: "images/icons-source",
-      dest: "css/icons/"
+      dest: "stylus/icons-dist"
     }
 ```